HotscriptGG/dygression.js/README.md

 ## Philosphy
 As much vanilla javascript as possible.
 So you can use it as easy as possible.

-This is a implementation of different chatapp abstraction paradigm.
+This is an implementation of different chatapp abstraction paradigm.
 It is a private alternative with some special hidden interface focused features.
 With specific threds operated from the keyboard vim-like style.

 ## Dependencies